 So, how exactly will Katana help you improve your production lines?

-Inventory and Order Management
+Inventory and order management

 The automated inventory management feature can track and monitor all your different inventory types, including raw materials, work-in-progress inventory, and finished goods.
-Integrations with your favorite e-commerce and accounting apps (like Shopify, WooCommerce, Xero, and QuickBooks.) allow you to create a smooth workflow and a centralized point to handle your sales and manufacturing orders.
+Integrations with your favorite business apps like Shopify, WooCommerce, Xero, and QuickBooks Online allow you to create a smooth workflow and a centralized point to handle your sales and manufacturing orders.

-Accessible on the Move
+Accessible on the move

-Trends and predictions indicate a shift in the manufacturing landscape, with many business’s ditching the traditional workshop set up and working from the comforts of their own home.
-An online MRP system like Katana supports you and your team for when someone needs to do remote work.
+Trends and predictions indicate a shift in the manufacturing landscape, with many businesses ditching the traditional workshop setup and working from the comforts of their own home.
+An online small business manufacturing software like Katana supports you and your team when someone needs to do remote work.
 If you take commissions or outsource manufacturing, providing partners or freelancers access with their own account to your contract manufacturing software allows you to have a clear communication channel with not only employees but other individuals from anywhere around the world.

 Katana automatically schedules your production based on which orders were created first.
 However, if you feel the need to rearrange your workflow, you can do so with Katana’s nifty drag-and-drop function.
 Once you’ve defined your resource capacity with Katana, it can calculate how many resources you need for a project and gives you an estimated deadline.
 All this information can be used to improve your rough-cut capacity planning.

 Integrations with your e-commerce platforms will allow you to generate manufacturing orders from within Katana if you have no finished goods available.
 Katana will also take care of all the associated scheduling.

-The SFC app gives you smooth shop floor planning by taking manufacturing orders from the main Katana dashboard and automatically breaking them down into tasks.
+Katana’s Shop Floor App gives you smooth shop floor planning by taking manufacturing orders from Katana and automatically breaking them down into tasks.
 The system then assigns them automatically to workers and resources — though managers can easily change the workflow if needed.
 By improving your shop floor scheduling, you can improve your: